cretz/asmble/README.md

     70 : i32

 Which is how the test harness prints an integer.
+See the [examples](examples) directory for more examples.

 ## CLI Usage